 For students, we would expect employers to liaise with education providers to confirm identity.
 As with the above, for the majority of cases this should be fairly informal, as most third year students will likely be working in settings where they have already been on placement and so there is already an existing relationship.

 If further proof of identity is required, please contact email@example.com.

-Former registrants and third year students may not have up to date skills, knowledge and experience for all areas of practice.
-We would expect employers to discuss with COVID-19 temporary registrants about their current level of skills and experience and use this to inform what, if any, support and supervision they need.
+Former registrants and third year students also may not have up to date skills, knowledge and experience for all areas of practice.
+We would expect employers to discuss with COVID-19 temporary registrants about their current level of skills and experience and use this to inform what, if any, limits need to be put on their practice and what support and supervision they need.

 If further proof of identity is required, please contact firstname.lastname@example.org.
 We will ask the registrant security questions, based on the information we hold on them, to confirm identity.
 The COVID-19 temporary registrant can then provide this to you.